openpatata/openpatata-data/_schemas/docs/electoral_district.md

     * [required] **tr** (`string`)

-        The name of the district in Turkish
+        The name of the district in Turkish.